milestonesys/mipsdk-samples-plugin/AddUserWithConfigApi/README.md

 ---
-description: The AddUserWithConfigApi plugin demonstrates how the configuration API can be used from a Smart Client plugin.
+description: The AddUserWithConfigApi plugin demonstrates how the strongly typed configuration API classes can be used from a Smart Client plugin.
 It enables a Smart Client operator to create a new basic user and add it to a chosen role.
 keywords: